Fred Rogers: Personal life

 Rogers met Sara Joanne Byrd (called "Joanne") from Jacksonville, Florida, while attending Rollins College.
 They were married from 1952 until he died in 2003.
 They had two sons, James and John.
 Joanne was an accomplished pianist, who, like Fred, earned a Bachelor of Music from Rollins, and went on to earn a Master of Music from Florida State University.
-She performed publicly with her college classmate, Jeannine Morrison, from 1976 to 2008.
+She performed publicly with her college classmate Jeannine Morrison from 1976 to 2008.
 According to biographer Maxwell King, Rogers' close associates said he was "absolutely faithful to his marriage vows".

 Rogers was red-green color-blind.
-He became a pescatarian in 1970, after the death of his father, and a vegetarian in the early 1980s, saying he "couldn't eat anything that had a mother".
-He became a co-owner of Vegetarian Times in the mid-1980s and said in one issue, "I love tofu burgers and beets".
+He became a pescetarian in 1970, after the death of his father, and a vegetarian in the early 1980s, saying he "couldn't eat anything that had a mother".
+He became a co-owner of Vegetarian Times in the mid-1980s, and said in one issue, "I love tofu burgers and beets".
 He told Vegetarian Times that he became a vegetarian for both ethical and health reasons.
-According to his biographer Maxwell King, Rogers also signed his name to a statement protesting wearing animal furs.
+According to his biographer Maxwell King, Rogers also signed his name on a statement protesting wearing animal furs.

-Rogers was a registered Republican, but according to Joanne Rogers, he was "very independent in the way he voted", choosing not to talk about politics because he wanted to be impartial.
+Rogers was a registered Republican, but according to his wife Joanne, he was "very independent in the way he voted", choosing not to talk about politics because he wanted to be impartial.

 Rogers was a Presbyterian, and many of the messages he expressed in Mister Rogers' Neighborhood were inspired by the core tenets of Christianity.
 Rogers rarely spoke about his faith on air; he believed that teaching through example was as powerful as preaching.
 He said, "You don't need to speak overtly about religion in order to get a message across".
 According to writer Shea Tuttle, Rogers considered his faith a fundamental part of his personality and "called the space between the viewer and the television set 'holy ground'".
 He also studied Catholic mysticism, Judaism, Buddhism, and other faiths and cultures.
 King called him "that unique television star with a real spiritual life", emphasizing the values of patience, reflection, and "silence in a noisy world".